DeepDeducing/GameofLife/README.md

-## Already-trained Sets of weight matrix
+## Already-trained sets of weight matrix

 We have sets of weight matrix already-trained for your convenience.
 Please see the definition below to understand the content of each set of weight matrix.